We all have GAPs between where we are now and where we dream of being. You can think of that GAP as:

-- Face reality about your current situation, where your business and personal life are right now (the good, the bad, and the ugly).
+Where is your business and personal life right now (the good, the bad, and the ugly)?
 Step one is to own up to your circumstances, conditions, and results.
 See the truth and accept it.
 This first step is where having someone else, such as a mentor, coach, or support group will come in the most.
 They can help you identify what you might need to improve with an objective outside perspective.

-- Be clear about your ideal future, where you want your professional and personal life to be and how you want them to look.
+Where do you want your professional and personal life to be?
+How do you want them to look?
 Make it a vivid picture.
-With quiet and uninterrupted time, sit down with a pad of paper and pen to do some soul searching and dreaming.
+With quiet and uninterrupted time, sit down with a pad of paper and pen to do some soul-searching and dreaming.
 Don’t hold back, go big!
 Unlike the previous step, this is entirely up to you, you should not let other people influence how you want your life to look in the future.

-- Acknowledge and accept the GAP, the distance between #1 (your current reality) and #2 (your ideal future), and know with certainty that you can close that GAP with focused action.
+What is the true GAP?
+Acknowledge the distance between #1 (your current reality) and #2 (your ideal future), and know with certainty that you can close that GAP with focused actions.
 Unlike step #1, however, you now have to take ownership for not only what is, but what could have been.
 There will be pain associated with “falling short of your dreams and expectations”.
 And you will most likely be disappointed with the size of your performance GAP.
 That’s perfectly normal and will serve as great motivation to change and close the GAP.
 Simply channel those emotions into constructive actions.

 What can you do for the next 90 days to close that GAP?
 Put a focused plan of action together for the next 90 days, to move you and your organization toward your ideal future.
-This is similar to when you do a Business Review, but includes personal growth and goals as well.
-Review and update your strategic plan every 90 days without exception and without end.
+This is similar to when you do a Business Review but includes personal growth and goals as well.
+Review and update your strategic plan every 90 days without exception or end.
 Get feedback and make adjustments along the way.
 Some things this plan can include are:

 - Step away from accomplices and towards motivators.
-Avoid groups and activities that are likely to distract you from your goals or cause you to spend more time or money than you should on things you don’t need.
+Avoid groups and activities that are likely to distract you from your goals or cause you to spend more money than you should.
 The habits that keep you back are likely enabled, tolerated, or encouraged by others.
 Use positive peer pressure by surrounding yourself with hard-working friends who share your career goals.
 For more ideas about this tip, you can check out this article about overcoming career-limiting habits.